cgradwohl/Sluggit/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+Needed to push to heroku.
+[Heroku](https://dashboard.heroku.com/).

 ## Running unit tests